 UNDERSTANDING YOUR CONSTITUTION

-Ayurveda places great emphasis on disease prevention and encourages health management by paying close attention to balance in one’s life.
+Your constitution and its inner balance Ayurveda places great emphasis on disease prevention and encourages health management by paying close attention to balance in one’s life.
 This includes diet, lifestyle, right thought process and the use of herbs.
 Knowledge of Ayurveda enables one to understand how to create a balance of the body and mind with one’s own individual constitution.
 Just as everyone has a unique fingerprint, each individual also has a distinct pattern of energy.
 This pattern of energy encompasses a combination of physical, mental and emotional characteristics, which comprise their specific genetic code.
 This constitution is determined at conception and remains unchanged throughout life.

+Many factors, both internal and external, can act on us and disturb the balanced state.
+Some of these influences include emotional and physical stress, diet and food choices, seasonal changes and weather, any trauma, relationships and how we perceive ourselves, as well as the interactions with the people that surround us.
 Ayurveda views the human body as well as everything in the Universe as being composed of five primary elements; space, air, fire, water and earth.
 These elements are expressed nature, and similarly, the qualities of the elements exist in the body and the mind.
 The proportions of these elements within and around us have a profound influence on our physical development and psychological views and perspectives.

-- Space (Ether) – Expansiveness, awareness, consciousness.
+Space (Ether) – Expansiveness, awareness, consciousness.

-- Air – Movement, lightness, mobility, sensation, respiration, circulation
+Air – Movement, lightness, mobility, sensation, respiration, circulation.

-Fire – Heat, intensity, metabolism, rhythmic movement
+Fire – Heat, intensity, metabolism, rhythmic movement.

-Water – Fluidity, cooling, calming, graceful
+Water – Fluidity, cooling, calming, graceful.

-Earth – Stability, supportive, grounding, cooling, enriched
+Earth – Stability, supportive, grounding, cooling, enriched.

 BALANCING THE 3 PRINCIPLES OF ENERGIES: THE DOSHAS

-All motion requires vata; breathing, muscle movement, swallowing, blinking, urinating, bowel movements, pulsation of the heart, and nerve impulses and all movements in the cell membranes.
+Elements: Air and Space All motion requires vata; breathing, muscle movement, swallowing, blinking, urinating, bowel movements, pulsation of the heart, and nerve impulses and all movements in the cell membranes.
 Remember, if there is any movement, then vata is at play.
 Some qualities that are characteristic of vata include cold, dry, light, subtle, mobile, clear and expansive.
 When balanced, vata is generally, a slender built, light frame, flexible, creative mind, and an enthusiastic and joyful spirit.
 When too much vata is present, it will adversely affect these functions and will manifest an erosive energy.
 If too much vata shows up, there is irregular mobility, difficulty with focus and concentration, fear and anxiety, dry/rough tendencies in the skin, hair and nails, nervousness, interrupted sleep and an undesired lightness in the bones.

 When you think of Pitta, think transformation.
 Pitta governs the functions of metabolism and digestion, converting not only the food you ingest, but also the thoughts in your mind and the emotions in your heart.
 Pitta’s natural qualities are hot, sharp, oily, light, mobile and penetrating.
 In balance, pitta promotes understanding, intelligence, sharp perception and leadership.
 Out of balance, when the fire and heat of pitta can cause acid build up, irritation, agitation, short tempered, hatred and jealousy.